Last Updated on 1 week by Sachin G

 # This file controls the state of SELinux on the system. # SELINUX= can take one of these three values: # enforcing - SELinux security policy is enforced. # permissive - SELinux prints warnings instead of enforcing. # disabled - No SELinux policy is loaded.
 SELINUX=disabled # SELINUXTYPE= can take one of three two values: # targeted - Targeted processes are protected, # minimum - Modification of targeted policy.
 Only selected processes are protected. # mls - Multi Level Security protection.
 SELINUXTYPE=targeted

-Now we will download the Cpanel script on the home directory of the server, which will install Cpanel & WHM.
-Follow the below steps for installation.cPanel License you can buy from the below button.
+Now we will download the CPanel script on the home directory of the server, which will install CPanel & WHM.
+Follow the steps below for installation.cPanel License you can buy from the button below.

 # cd /home # curl -o latest -L https://securedownloads.cpanel.net/latest # sh latest